Sabang Beach, Palawan, Philippines; Everything You Need To Know!

 From the top, and from the bottom, of the zipline, the views are just amazing!
 And if you go as a couple, then can strap you in together!
 800m, 150 feet above sea level, zipping above the pure blue ocean, whizzing past the mountain views.
 Unreal.

 Quad biking, or ATV, is a super fun thing to do while you’re in Sabang beach too.
-A couple of companies can organise it, but all the bookings run back to the Sheridan beach resort, so you can book it direcly there (like I did).
-You get a quick run down of how to drive the things, if you’ve never driven them before though don’t worry, it’s very simple.
+A couple of companies can organise it, but all the bookings run back to the Sheridan beach resort, so you can book it directly there (like I did).
+You get a quick rundown of how to drive the things, if you’ve never driven them before though don’t worry, it’s very simple.

 Then you take a kind of learner drive on the road from the resort into the jungle, driving past beautiful, local villages and palm trees until you hit the dirt track.
 From here it’s up to you how crazy you want to be!
 You can hit the trail hard, smash through the puddles, get filthy and have fun, or you can take it easy and enjoy the experience.
 The whole thing last about 2 hours from signing the waivers until returning back.